PopGun Presents

-PopGun Presents is an events production/promotion, music curation and venue management collective based in Brooklyn, NY.
-It was founded in 2008 by Rami Haykal and Jake Rosenthal.
+PopGun Presents was an events production/promotion, music curation and venue management collective based in Brooklyn, NY.
+It was founded in 2008 by Rami Haykal-Manning (née Haykal) and Jake Rosenthal.

-The PopGun Presents website features event photo galleries and a blog publishing periodic playlists, music features, and artist interviews.

 Formation

-In 2008, Haykal and Rosenthal started Popgun Booking, collaborating with the independent label Cantora Records on a residency at The Delancey in the Lower East Side of Manhattan called Loose Nukes.
+In 2008, Haykal-Manning and Rosenthal started Popgun Booking, collaborating with the independent label Cantora Records on a residency at The Delancey on the Lower East Side of Manhattan called Loose Nukes.
 Das Racist, Savoir Adore, and Free Blood and were some of the bands that played during this period.

 PopGun also acted as booking agents for some emerging artists including Anamanaguchi, Savoire Adore, Darwin Deez, Mon Khmer and others.

 At Glasslands and other venues

 In late 2008, PopGun booked a number of one-off events at Glassland Gallery.
 They established a monthly event that featured acts such as The Secret Machines, Telepathe, Bear In Heaven, Hercules & Love Affair, Holy Ghost, and Marnie Stern, often presenting five or more bands performing late into the night.
 After several months, PopGun was offered control of in-house talent buying for Glasslands, making them the primary decision-makers for programming at the venue.

 At Glasslands, PopGun produced shows primarily in the indie rock and alternative pop vein, branching out into electronic music, folk, hip-hop and heavy metal.
 Glasslands’ 300-capacity size and production quality attracted buzz artists as well as established acts.
 During this early period they frequently worked with Brooklyn-based artists such as MGMT, Chairlift, Dev Hynes and Yeasayer, while also importing national and international artists including Wild Nothing, Future Islands and Tame Impala.

 In 2010, PopGun served as the in-house talent buying team for Santos Party House.
 With the online zine Stereogum, they set up Stereo Gun CMJ showcases.
 They continued working with Stereogum on the CMJ festival over the following two years at Glasslands.

+Starting in late 2010, the PopGun website featured event photo galleries and a blog publishing periodic playlists, music features, and artist interviews.
+Artists profiled included Smith Westerns, Yellow Ostrich, Memory Tapes, Balam Acab, Parenthetical Girls, Yellow Dogs, Ex Cops, Open Mike Eagle, Teleman, ADULT., King Khan and The Shrines, and MØ.